 Fortunately, you can make your own homemade coconut milk for cooking too (for FREE, since there’s no additional cost) and bypass the plastic-leaching-into-your-food discussion.
-You’ll also save $2.30 per can (based on this brand on Amazon).
+You’ll also save $2.30 per can.
 Here’s how:

 - Make a batch of homemade coconut milk (recipe above).